NRiess/Masterthesis_Unsupervised_Monocular_Scene_Flow_Estimation_and_Prediction/README.md

   ```
 We also converted images in *KITTI Scene Flow 2015* as well.
 Please convert the png images in `image_2` and `image_3` into jpg and save them into the seperate folder **`image_2_jpg`** and **`image_3_jpg`**.

-To save space further, you can delete the velodyne point data in KITTI raw data and optionally download the [*Eigen Split Projected Depth*](https://drive.google.com/file/d/1a97lgOgrChkLxi_nvRpmbsKspveQ6EyD/view?usp=sharing) for the monocular depth evaluation on the Eigen Split.
+To save space further, the Velodyne point data in KITTI raw data can be deleted and optionally the [*Eigen Split Projected Depth*](https://drive.google.com/file/d/1a97lgOgrChkLxi_nvRpmbsKspveQ6EyD/view?usp=sharing) for the monocular depth evaluation on the Eigen Split can be downloaded.
 We converted the velodyne point data of the Eigen Test images in the numpy array format using code from [MonoDepth](https://github.com/mrharicot/monodepth).
-After downloading and unzipping it, you can merge with the KITTI raw data folder.
+After downloading and unzipping it, it can be merged with the KITTI raw data folder.

 ### On azure:
 Please execute the following steps after downloading the two datasets: